Universality for one-dimensional hierarchical coalescence processes with double and triple merges: Model and results

-If $\mu$ has finite mean, we say that $\xi$ is a {\sl stationary renewal SPP with interval law $\mu$}, and write $\cQ=\text{Ren} (\mu)$, if \begin{itemize} \item[$(i)$] $\xi$ is a stationary SPP with finite intensity and $\xi$ is non-empty a.s., \item[$(ii)$] the random variables $d_k= x_k-x_{k-1}$, $k \in \bbZ$, are i.i.d. with common law $\mu$ w.r.t.\ the Palm distribution associated to $\cQ$. \end{itemize}
+\item If $\mu$ has finite mean, we say that $\xi$ is a \textit{stationary renewal SPP with interval law~$\mu$}, and write $\mathcal{Q}=\operatorname{Ren} (\mu)$, if: \begin{longlist}[(ii)] \item[(i)] $\xi$ is a~stationary SPP with finite intensity and $\xi$ is nonempty a.s.;